miguel-guerrero/antlr4_system_verilog_parser/INSTALL.md

     $ sudo python3 -mpip install -r requirements.txt

+ or

+    $ python3 -mpip install -r requirements.txt --user

+if root permissions are not available.

 This will install antlr4 python3 runtime and other misc packages used to process JSON and XML files on the generated syntax trees